data-apis/array-api/spec/API_specification/set_functions.md

     -   a namedtuple `(values, counts)` whose

         -   first element must have the field name `values` and must be an array containing the unique elements of `x`.
 The array must have the same data type as `x`.
         -   second element must have the field name `counts` and must be an array containing the number of times each unique element occurs in `x`.
-The returned array must have same shape as `values` and must have the default integer data type (or promoted if needed).
+The returned array must have same shape as `values` and must have the default integer data type.

         ```{note}
         The order of unique elements is not specified and may vary between implementations.